redelivre/redelivre/src/wp-content/plugins/add-to-any/README.txt

 * For all prior versions, see 1.6.12 or earlier

 == Upgrade Notice ==

+= 1.7.23 =
+If you have CSS code customizations referencing the universal button (`.addtoany_share_save`) or the standard share buttons container (`.addtoany_share_save_container`), those class names have been deprecated and will be removed in a future plugin update.
+The new class names are `.addtoany_share` and `.addtoany_content` respectively.
+Please update your custom CSS if you are referencing the deprecated class names.

+= 1.7.18 =
+The background for floating bars now defaults to `transparent`.
+You can change the background for your floating bars in the "Floating" tab of Settings > AddToAny.

+= 1.7.13 =
+For [WooCommerce](https://woocommerce.com/) sites, the default standard placement for share buttons has moved from the product description to after the product meta block.
+You can customize exactly where share buttons display by [editing](https://docs.woocommerce.com/document/editing-projects-templates-safely/) your `share.php` Single Product Share template.

 = 1.6.12 =
 Automatic placement logic for [WordPress excerpts](https://codex.wordpress.org/Excerpt) has changed.
 If your theme displays buttons in a post's excerpt/snippet/intro after this plugin update, you can uncheck the "Display at the bottom of excerpts" placement option in AddToAny settings to remove those buttons.
 Use custom icons?
 For improved layout and compatibility, specify the width & height of your icons in Settings > AddToAny > Advanced Options.